Attacking a Short Lob

 Related terms

 - SmashA smash is a powerful overhead hit downward to finish a point.
-In padel it is often directed at the back glass so the ball rebounds out of the enclosure entirely for a winner — the signature "por tres" or "por cuatro" finish.
+Here it is often aimed at the back panel so the ball rebounds clean out of the enclosure — the signature finish of the sport.

-- Por TresA "por tres" is a smash hit so the ball bounces on the court, rebounds high off the back glass, and exits the enclosure over the fence — a spectacular, unreturnable winner that is padel's signature finish and the reason aggressive overhead play aims for the glass rather than the open court.
+- Por TresA "por tres" is an overhead struck.
+As a result, the ball bounces, rebounds high, and leaves the enclosure over the three-metre side panel.
+This means a spectacular, unreturnable finish.
+The reason aggressive overhead play aims at the glass rather than the open court.

-- RuloA rulo is an overhead smash hit with heavy topspin instead of a flat or sliced strike, producing a ball that clears the net with margin and then kicks forward hard and low after the bounce — a safer alternative to a flat smash when the lob sits up but a clean por tres angle to the glass isn't available.
+- RuloA rulo is an overhead smash hit with heavy topspin instead of a flat or sliced strike.
+This produces a ball that clears the net with margin and then kicks forward hard and low after the bounce.
+This means a safer alternative to a flat smash when the lob sits up but a clean por tres angle to the glass isn't available.

 Related guides & benchmarks